 An Autumn Wedding at Melbourne View Hotel

-When Alex & Dan contacted me to photograph their wedding in the lovely Georgian market town of Melbourne, South Derbyshire, I was living in Derby.
+When Alex & Dan asked me to be their Melbourne View wedding photographer, I was living in Derby.
 By the time their wedding date rolled around, both Alex & Dan AND me & Beck had moved there!
 Their wedding was my first in Melbourne as a local.
 They were married at the beautiful Melbourne Parish Church before making the short drive out of the village to the Melbourne View Hotel for the wedding breakfast and reception.

 The day started off at their house in Melbourne, where I met Dan and his groomsmen.
 After a few minutes knocking at the door and a couple of missed phone calls, I managed to get one of them to let me in.
 The mood was calm, yet there were plenty of laughs and jokes, too.
 Just how the morning of a wedding should be.
 In further keeping with tradition, once everyone was ready, we walked the few minutes down the road to the pub (which is conveniently across the road from the church) for a few pre-wedding drinks.
 (Despite many offers, I stuck to the soft drinks.
 Got to keep your wits about you for this wedding photography!)

 The parish church in Melbourne (St Michael with Mary) is a fantastic looking church, with a mysterious history to go with it.
 There are a number of theories as to why this “mini cathedral” was built in such a small town.
 But those are for another blog post.
 On another website, probably.
 Anyway, despite walking past the church on countless occasions since we moved to Melbourne, I’d never been inside it until Alex & Dan’s wedding day.
 It’s true.
 It IS like a mini cathedral!
 And it even has a creepy, narrow, stone staircase to get you up to the viewing gallery.